cgxarrie-go/pr-cli/README.md

 ## Installation

-- Use the binaries the [latest release](https://github.com/cgxarrie-go/prq/releases/tag/v0.2.6) -prq.exe for Windows
+- Use the binaries the [latest release](https://github.com/cgxarrie-go/prq/releases/tag/v0.2.6)

+Allocate the binay in a folder accessible from command line

+    -prq.exe for Windows

     -prq for Mac

 -Use go install to install the latest version